Annastacia Palaszczuk: Euthanasia

-Youth Justice Laws
+Youth justice laws

 In 2021, Palaszczuk announced a range of 'tough' new measures aimed at youth offenders.
 This included enhanced police powers, stricter anti-hooning laws, reversing the presumption of bail for certain offences and GPS ankle monitors.

-In 2021 the Palaszczuk government passed legislation giving police the power to stop and search persons without reasonable suspicion with the intention of reducing knife carrying primarily by young people.
+In 2021, the Palaszczuk government passed legislation giving police the power to stop and search persons without reasonable suspicion with the intention of reducing knife carrying primarily by young people.

-In 2022 Palaszczuk announced another range of measures including the construction of two new youth detention centres, a fast-track sentencing program, a range of increased penalties and high visibility police patrols.
+In 2022, Palaszczuk announced another range of measures including the construction of two new youth detention centres, a fast-track sentencing program, a range of increased penalties and high-visibility police patrols.

+Renewable energy

+In 2022, Palaszczuk put forward a $62 billion, ten-year clean energy plan.
+The plan would use solar and wind power as well as hydro storage technology to provide eight times more renewable energy than is currently available.
+Under the plan, 80 per cent of Queensland's power would come from renewable sources by 2035 and the largest hydro storage facility in the world would be built west of Mackay.

+Retirement

+On 10 December 2023, Palaszczuk announced she would retire from politics.
+She endorsed her Deputy, Steven Miles, who succeeded her as leader of the Labor Party and Premier on 15 December.

 Personal life

 Palaszczuk was married to journalist George Megalogenis from 1996 to 1998, and to Simon Every, who was then Senator Joe Ludwig's chief of staff, from 2004 to 2009.
 From 2015 to 2018, her partner was Shaun Drabsch, an infrastructure adviser.
 During the 2017 Queensland election, Drabsch was alleged to have a conflict of interest over Adani Group's Carmichael coal mine.
-Palaszczuk and Drabsch split amicably in February 2018.
+Palaszczuk and Drabsch amicably split in February 2018.

+Since September 2021, Palaszczuk has been in a relationship with Dr Reza Adib, a weight-loss surgeon based in Brisbane.

+In August 2024 Palaszczuk was appointed to the board of Australia Post, which was welcomed by government ministers, including Minister for Finance Katy Gallagher and Minister for Communications Michelle Rowland.

+In October 2025 Palaszczuk was elected to The University of Queensland's 36th Senate for a four-year term, as a graduate of the university.